itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 You are not given any Starter Code for this project.
 However, your manager has provided you with some useful direction to complete this project.
 Follow the step-by-step instructions below.

-Although these directions do not provide all the answers for this project they do provide you with the guidance you will need to make this project.
+Although these directions do not provide all the answers for this project, they do provide you with the guidance you will need to make this project.

 ###1) Create a GitHub repo and C9 workspace for this project
 This should have already been completed during the [Do Now](doNow.md).